 Activity Evidence that supports this approach Challenge number(s) addressed Learning Mentor appointed to work with vulnerable families and Provide wellbeing sessions and work to generally improve parental engagement.
-EEF (+4) Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
-SEL interventions might focus on the ways in which students work with (and 1, 4, 5
+75% Staffing of learning mentor: £20,877.00 EEF (+4) Social and Emotional Learning - interventions which target social and emotional learning seek to improve pupil's interaction with others and self management of emotions, rather than focusing directly on the academic or cognitive elements of learning.
+SEL interventions might focus on the ways in which students work with (and alongside) their peers, teachers, family and community.
+These include: specialised programmes which are 1, 4, 5